Waterfall Chart in Power BI

 Explore or Breakdown the Waterfall Chart

 Let me add a Customer Segment to the Breakdown section.
-And as you can see from the screenshot below, it has been further divided based on the Customer Segment.
+As you can see from the screenshot below, it has been further divided based on the Customer Segment.

 Breakdown Option of Waterfall Chart in Power BI 12